|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 MIA May 17, 1946 at 5:30

-Assigned to Air Transport Command (ATC), 13045th Army Air Force Base Unit (AAFBU).
+Assigned to Air Transport Command (ATC), 13045th Army Air Force Base Unit (13045th AAFBU).
 No known nickname or nose art.
 Also referred to as "8308".
 When lost, engine serial numbers at the time of loss were not noted in Missing Air Crew Report 15043 (MACR) 15043.

-In addition, the cargo consisted of twelve cases containing the remains of 37 individuals (other sources state 38 individuals) from the Rangoon POW Prison, plus five unidentified sets of remains exhumed from an isolated location, (crew members of B-24
+In addition, this aircraft was transporting twelve cases containing the remains of 37 individuals (other sources state 38 individuals) from the Rangoon POW Prison, plus five unidentified sets of remains exhumed from an isolated location, (crew members of B-24 "Bugs Bunny" 42-73222).

 Remains aboard included: